Mississippi Department of Child Protective Services: Olivia Y. Lawsuit

+In March 2004, Olivia Y. filed a lawsuit against the MDCPS alleging that the foster care system in Mississippi was not properly protecting those in its care and allowing constitutional violations to take place.
+The lawsuit did not seek monetary damages and was purely for systematic court ordered changes.

 There was a court order circa 2008 on how MDCPS is supposed to manage its operations; according to documents from the Olivia Y. vs. Bryant case circa 2019, 37 of 113 requirements were being followed by MDCPS.